sciencepumps/sciencepumps.github.io/_posts/2021-3-15-simpsons-paradox.md

 </div>
 </div>

 Okay, now you believe the results are real.
 But this doesn't help us figure out which interpretation is right: does sunniness increase or decrease happiness?
 To answer that, we need to make some assumptions about causality.

 The key decision is whether or not to aggregate the data before drawing a conclusion.
 To make that decision, we need to have a view on how the three variables (age, sunniness, and happiness) influence one another.

-Let's assume that both age and sunniness influence happiness.
-Unfortunately for the older group, the data says they are less likely to be happy in general (remember this is fictional!).
+The data shows that the older group is less likley to be happy over all (remember this is fictional!).
+Let's assume then, that both age and sunniness influence happiness.
 Let's also assume that age influences sunniness.
-Perhaps the older group is more likely to be in Florida (maybe that's why they are not as happy).
+Perhaps the older group is more likely to be in Florida.
 These relationships are summarized in the figure on the left below, the arrows indicate the direction of influence.

 <div id="graphical-models" class="figure" style="margin-top:20px;margin-bottom:20px">
 <img src="{{ site.base_url }}/images/simpsons-paradox/models.svg" style="width:500px"/>